jbraumann/PRC.Integrations/readme.md

 # Parametric Robot Control

-Parametric Robot Control uses [GRPC](https://grpc.io/) to establish a communication between the client software (e.g. Grasshopper) and the server, where the robot is simulated, real-time control is established etc.
+Parametric Robot Control uses [gRPC](https://grpc.io/) to establish a communication between the client software (e.g. Grasshopper) and the server, where the robot is simulated, real-time control is established etc.
 The communication is based on *.proto files, which can be translated into various programming languages.
 Please refer to our (beta) [documentation](https://parametricrobotcontrol.notion.site/) for more details.

+Currently, you can find code samples to integrate Parametric Robot Control into the following platforms/programming languages
+- Unity (Game engine, using C#)
+- Blender (3D modeling, using Python)
+- Javascript (does not require node.js)
+- C# (both direct implementation and using our wrapper library)
+- Python (also used in Blender)
+These integrations provide a starting point for developers but do not constitute a full plugin, accessible to end-users, as we provide in Grasshopper.

 # Caution!